 We have issued certain stock based awards under the Synchrony Financial 2014 Long-Term Incentive Plan.
-A total of 3 million, 2 million and 1 million shares related to these awards were considered anti-dilutive and therefore were excluded from the computation of diluted earnings per share for the years ended December 31, 2017, 2016 and 2015, respectively.
+A total of 4 million, 3 million and 2 million shares for the years ended December 31, 2018, 2017 and 2016, respectively, related to these awards, were considered anti-dilutive and therefore were excluded from the computation of diluted earnings per share.